Python Multiline Comment | Easy to Use Methods

 # This is a comment and will not affect the execution of your code.

-In this example, the multiline comment (docstring) provides a detailed explanation of the complex_function.
+.
 This is incredibly useful for anyone reading the code, as they can understand the purpose of the function, its inputs, and its outputs without having to decipher the complex code.

-Exploring Python Docstrings and Comment Best Practices
+Python Comment and Docstrings Best Practices

 If you’re interested in learning more about Python multiline comments, you might want to explore Python docstrings.
 Docstrings are a type of multiline comment used for documentation.
 They’re written in triple quotes and placed just below the definition of a function, class, or module.